Growing Pains in Small Churches: An Interview with Michael Moore

 A pastor once told me, “the moment you stop learning as a leader is the moment you have capped out in your leadership”.
 Don’t stop learning; you always have areas to improve.
 As the leader gets better, the whole church will get better.

 Would you consider partnering with us to support small churches across the country?
-The support of our donors allows us to give generously to churches who can’t afford the resources they need, to host meaningful conferences across the country for pastors of small and mid-size churches, and to produce great content for our followers.
+The support of our donors allows us to give generously to churches who can’t afford the services they need, to host meaningful conferences across the country for pastors of small and mid-size churches, and to produce great content for the leaders in our network.

 Here are two ways we recommend starting to give: